nadath/nadath.github.io/_art/skullamo.md

 title: skullamo
 ---

-date: 19 May 2020
+- date: 19 May 2020
-name: skullamo
+- name: mid-track Amo on X-ray